How I Developed This Recipe

 Here are my step-by-step instructions for how to make this recipe at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

-Start by trimming the bottom of the bok choy stem, then make a crosswise incision.
-This helps the vegetables cook evenly and reduces blanching time.
+Start by thinly trimming the bottom of the bok choy stem, then make a crosswise incision.
+This helps the vegetables cook evenly, reduces blanching time and makes it easier to separate the leaves from the core later.

 Bring water to just before boiling, and add salt.
 The ideal temperature is just below the boiling point.
 This heat can preserve the bok choy’s texture and vibrant color while still softening the fibers.

-First, immerse only the stems for 30 seconds, as they’re denser and require more cooking time.
-Then add the whole and continue blanching for an additional 15 seconds.
+First, immerse only the thicker stems for 30 seconds, as they’re denser and require a little more cooking time.
+Then add submerge the rest of the tender leaves and continue blanching for an additional 15 seconds.
 This two-stage blanching method makes sure the texture is perfect all the way through—crisp stems without overcooked leaves.

 Then, put the blanched bok choy in an ice water bath to stop the cooking process.
 This “shocking” technique keeps the bright green color.